WildPHP/irc-bot/README.md

 ## Installation
 To install the latest build, you need [Composer](https://getcomposer.org/).
 Install WildPHP using the following command:

-	composer create-project wildphp/wild-irc-bot directory-name --stability=alpha
+	composer create-project wildphp/wild-irc-bot directory-name

 Where directory-name is the name of the directory where to install the bot.
-The stability flag is required since the bot is in alpha stage.

 ### Configuration